arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

 🎯**Particular problems I am foucusing**

-With the advancements in $\textcolor{green}{VLSI \spcae technology}$, it is now possible to integrate millions of transistors into a single chip.
+With the advancements in $\textcolor{green}{VLSI \space technology}$, it is now possible to integrate millions of transistors into a single chip.
 However,increasing the count of transistors and operating frequencies leads to a significant rise in power consumption.
 This has emerged as a critical issue, especially in submicron technologies.
 Therefore, $\textcolor{yellow}{accurate \space power \space estimation \space during \space the \space early \space stages \space of \space VLSI \space circuit \space design \space is \space essential}$, as power consumption greatly affects the overall reliability and performance of the system and redesign time or power optimizing cost at RTL, Algorithmic or Architectural level.

 🚀 **Data set I work for**

 For power estimation I worked with my model on two dataset.
-The Simple one(first one) by visiting this [Link]() you can observe.
+The Simple one(first one) by visiting this [Link](https://github.com/arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/blob/main/Power-Estimation-of-VLSI-circuits/power%20consumption%20of%20ISCAS89%20benchmark%20circuits.csv) you can observe.
 - This dataset I taken form $\textcolor{red}{ISCAS'89}$ conference which contains of 20 different bench mark sequential circuits.
 - The every benchmark sequential logic is made with various logic gates as a load like NOR, NAND, NOT etc. So total 9 input features.
 - At end column its given the Mc(monte carlo) in mw simulted power.
 I have to estimate as close as possible.

-As this datset is Old and with small quantites data values there may be a industry limitation to judge this model perfomance.
+As this datset [Link]() is Old and with small quantites data values there may be a industry limitation to judge this model perfomance.
 - So next I found the another dataset form $\textcolor{red}{PATMOS'17}$ conference.
+- Consider Odorid-XU3 for this work, which contains an Exynos-5422 SoC with a quad-core ARM Cortex-A7 CPU cluster and a quad-core ARM Cortex-A15 CPU cluster.
+- Both types of CPU share the same instruction-set architecture (ISA) but are optimised for different energy/performance design.
+- The power measurements data (in the sheet represented) were collected from power sensors built into the ODROID-XU3 platform.
+- This work data considers only the higher performance Cortex-A15 cluster.

+🎯 **Model Mathematical Descriptions**

+The core idea is to model the joint distribution of input features $\textcolor{green}{(X)}$ and target variable $\textcolor{green}{(Y)}$ using a mixture of Gaussian distributions, and then use this joint model to predict $\textcolor{green}{Y \space given \space X}$.
+Let's break down the mathematics for 1st case of dataset-

+*1. The Regression Problem Setup*
+- Features (X): These are input variables (e.g., GATE, AND, INV counts).
+X is an N×D matrix, where N is the number of data points and D=9 is the number of features.
+- Target (Y): This is the variable I want to predict (Power Consumption).
+Y is an N×1 vector.
+- Goal: To learn a function f(X)→Y such that for a new circuit with features x, we can predict its power consumption y.

+*2. Data Preprocessing: Normalization (Z-score Standardization)*
+- Purpose:
+- -Scale Invariance: Prevents features with larger numerical ranges from disproportionately influencing the model.
+If 'GATE' count ranges from 10 to 1000 and 'INV' count from 1 to 10, 'GATE' would dominate calculations without scaling.
+- -Improved Convergence for EM: Many iterative optimization algorithms (like EM for GMMs) converge faster and more reliably when features are on a similar scale.
+So this a necessary steps.
+- For each feature (column) in X and for Y:
+  The equations are:
+$$
+x'_{ij} = \frac{x_{ij} - \mu_j}{\sigma_j}
+$$

+$$
--
+y'_i = \frac{y_i - \mu_Y}{\sigma_Y}
+$$